UWPCE-PythonCert/PythonCertDevel/source/modules/Class_introduction.rst

 Introduction to This Class
 ==========================

-The overall class is managed by a learning managment system -- Canvs or EdX.
+The overall class is managed by a learning managment system -- Canvas or EdX.

 You have gotten a link to the instance for the class sent to you.
-IN fact, you probably found this page with a link from there.

 Class Structure
 ---------------